 Piazzale del Giardino Zoologico, 1

 This zoo has been carefully remodeled under eco-friendly guidelines with special attention to the treatment of the animals.
 There is a train, the Reptilarium, a farm for children to feed the animals and rickshaw hire for a tour of the park.
-On the 2, 9, and 16 of September, guided night tours of the zoo will take place.
-Reservation obligatory!
 Click here to buy your tickets.